raganwald-deprecated/homoiconic/2012/09/precondition-and-postcondition.md

 1. You can write `precondition 'receiver is not valid', -> @isValid()` if you want to declare your own throwable.
 2. You can write or `precondition -> @isValid()`, leaving out the throwable.
 This is equivalent to writing `precondition 'Failed precondition', -> @isValid()`.

 So what does precondition do?
 It throws an error if the condition function fails.
-Let's flesh out our example:
+Let's flesh out our example in CoffeeScript:

 ```coffeescript
 receiverMustBeValid = precondition 'receiver is not valid', -> @isValid()